linorobot/linorobot2/README.md

     colcon build
     source install/setup.bash

+## Hardware
+All the hardware documentation to build the robot can be found [here](https://github.com/linorobot/linorobot2_hardware).

 ## URDF
 ### 1. Define robot properties
 [linorobot2_description](https://github.com/linorobot/linorobot2/tree/master/linorobot2_description) package has parametized xacro files that can help you kickstart writing the robot's URDF.
 Open <robot_type>.properties.urdf.xacro in [linorobot2_description/urdf](https://github.com/linorobot/linorobot2/tree/master/linorobot2_description/urdf) directory and change the values according to the robot's specification/dimensions.
 All pose definitions must be measured from the `base_link` (center of base) and wheel positions (ie `wheel_pos_x`) are referring to wheel 1.